 Stew can be incredibly flavorful if cooked correctly.
 There are a lot of different flavors you can add to other stew recipes to prevent or fix any blandness:

 – Balsamic vinegar

 – Red wine

 – Dijon mustard

 Beef, no matter what, should be cooked to a minumum temperature of 145 degrees.
 Beef stew should be braised in the dutch oven at about 325 degrees for about 90 minutes.
 This will ensure that it reaches a safe temperature to eat, while also making sure the beef is tender and not tough.

 Browning the meat in the dutch oven before baking in the oven helps to seal in the moisture and flavor of the beef.
 Although it’s not necessary, it does help the meat become tender and more flavorful while it cooks.

-This dutch oven beef stew recipe is gluten-free, so it doesn’t use any flour.
-Instead, this recipe calls for tomato paste to thicken it.
+This Dutch oven beef stew recipe is gluten-free, so it doesn’t use any flour.
+Instead, this recipe calls for tomato paste and potatoes to thicken it.
 Potatoes are excellent at thickening soups and stews, and this method works without adding anything extra to compromise or alter the flavor of this recipe.

 Total nutritional content per serving is: